 The DRP is organized by a committee of graduate students.
 The committee’s responsibilities include recruiting participants, pairing mentors and mentees, and providing guidance and mediation as needed.
-The 2018-2019 committee members are: Casey Necheles (chair), Mkrtich Ohanyan, and Erin Tripp.
+To contact the organizers, email DRP@syr.edu.
+The history of DRP organizing committee is below.

 - 2022-23: Nicholas Ng and Chelsea Sato

 - 2021-22: Tim Tribone, Nathan Uricchio, and Chelsea Sato (Spring '22)

 - 2020-21: Caleb McWhorter and Nathan Uricchio (Spring '21)